While it seems that everyone is claiming the Tarte Shape Tape concealer as their new HG, this girl had her doubts.

 Not only do I have stubborn dark circles, I also have the sunken-eyeball look to top it off.
 No concealer can defeat such vast shadows, but if I can at least address the coloring, it’ll be considered a victory to me.

 I’ve swatched it next to two popular concealers that I normally reach for, just to give you a comparison for color.
-You can see that the concealers have partially dried in the photo.
+The concealers have partially dried in the photo.

 The product itself feels luxurious thanks to the thick glass bottle and golden cap.
 It and holds .34 fl oz and has the largest doe-foot applicator I have ever seen.
 This dual-purpose concealer is also intended to be used for contouring, so the tapered applicator makes it easier to precisely sculpt out your features.
 More on that later.

 Full-coverage indeed… If you have ever tried Hard Candy Glamoflauge, it should give you an idea of how potent this concealer is.
 You certainly don’t need to use a lot to get the job done.
 It even worked on my dark circles (yay!).
-I still have the shadows, but in the proper lighting I can see that this is the most effective concealer I have yet to find.
+I still have the shadows, but with the right lighting I can see that this is the most effective concealer I’ve yet to find.
 I was even able to skip my Bobbi Brown color corrector underneath.
 Of course, any time you can get rid of another layer of makeup, it not only saves time and money, but will lead to a more natural look.

 With it being so thick, I found that I hated it as a way to contour, or even to draw on the triangles that blend the eye and cheek area.
 I really try to work the product in different directions to cover the pores, but you could still see them with this and it just looks and feels so heavy.
 With all the other options out there for contouring, I feel that you could find a much cheaper and more natural alternative.

-This concealer outlasts anything I have used in the past.
+This concealer outlasts anything I’ve used in the past.
 This is especially impressive because I don’t set it.
-Even when wiping away my swatch comparison, I could see that it likes to stick around and it took some rubbing to get it completely off.
+Even when wiping away my swatch comparison, I could see that it likes to stick around and it took some rubbing to get it all off.
 With concealer being such a crucial step in my makeup routine, I need something that isn’t going to fade throughout the day.
 Another plus.

 Friggin’ dark circles…